Masaki, Ehime: Climate

-Masaki has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Masaki has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Masaki is 15.2 °C. The average annual rainfall is 1777 mm with September as the wettest month.
 The temperatures are highest on average in January, at around 26.1 °C, and lowest in January, at around 4.5 °C.

 Demographics

-Per Japanese census data, the population of Masaki has been generally increasing since the 1960s.
+Per Japanese census data, the population of Masaki has recently plateaued after a long period of growth.

 History

-The area of Masaki was par of ancient Iyo province.
+The area of Masaki was part of ancient Iyo province.
 Masaki was developed as a castle town by Kato Yoshiaki in the late Sengoku period; however, when he relocated to Matsuyama Castle, and of the merchants and artisans relocated with him. in the Edo Period, most of the area wash part of Matsuyama Domain with a smaller portion under the control of Ōzu Domain.
 The village of Masaki was established on December 15, 1889 with the creation of the modern municipalities system.
 It was elevated to town status on October 31, 1922.
 Masaki annexed neighboring Okada and Kita-Iyo villages on March 31, 1955.